Facial Fractures Surgery

 This type of surgery is performed under general anaesthesia, and is usually a day procedure.
 Sometimes the bones can be returned to their correct position without making an incision on the skin, but most commonly several small, carefully placed incisions are needed to allow accurate reduction of the fracture.

-Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
+Before proceeding, you should seek a second opinion from an appropriately qualified medical practitioner.

-As a Specialist Plastic Surgeon, Mr Morgan is appropriately trained and qualified to deal with complications of surgery, including the ability to admit you to hospital, if required.
+As a specialist plastic surgeon, Mr Morgan is appropriately trained and qualified to deal with complications of surgery, including the ability to admit you to hospital, if required.